 Spirit stays the same

 Though the location of the school may have changed a lot over the past half a century, the spirit of CIS has not.
 Those who have taken part in creating the school and making it into the place it is today are still commemorated and celebrated with each graduation class.

 Each year a graduating senior student is awarded the Godfrey D Sullivan History Scholarship for their service of international character to the school, while the Red-Headed League Award honours the student with the most compassion, conviction and fortitude in memory of IB co-ordinator Britta Pierce.

 Also present at the same assembly in 2011 was Inez Venning, the first ever principal of the Copenhagen International Junior School, who addressed the current students with a reminder of those who have gone before them.

 “CIS has clearly meant a great deal to these people who are now out in the adult world,” she said.

 “In fact, I predict that when you young people who are here today are 30 or 40 or 50 years old, you will still have a friend or two from this place, even though you are an ocean or a continent apart.”

-The author, Linn Lemhag, a 22-year-old CIS alumna, today shares an apartment with her assigned roommate from an 8th grade music trip to London.
+At the time of writing the bulk of this piece back in 2012, the author, Linn Lemhag, a 27-year-old CIS alumna, shared an apartment with her assigned roommate from an 8th grade music trip to London.